hilabensimon/interactiveForm/README.md

 ## Features
 - **Interactive Form:** Users can enter their name, select a workshop type, and choose dietary preferences.
-- **Dynamic Image Updates::** Based on user selections, relevant images are displayed.
+- **Dynamic Image Updates:** Based on user selections, relevant images are displayed.
-- **Form Validation::** Ensures that all required fields are filled before enabling the submit button.
+- **Form Validation:** Ensures that all required fields are filled before enabling the submit button.
-- **Confirmation Message::** Displays a personalized confirmation message with the selected workshop and dietary preferences upon form submission.
+- **Confirmation Message:** Displays a personalized confirmation message with the selected workshop and dietary preferences upon form submission.

 ## Tech Stack